lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 make
 ```

-(If we haven't enabled SSH on PinePhone, look for the "Start SSH on PinePhone" instructions below)
+(If we haven't enabled SSH on PinePhone, check the "Configure SSH on PinePhone" instructions below)

 This creates the executable `wayland/lvgl`